The Impact of Higher Ticket Prices in Concert Cost Breakdown

-These shows don’t have the same level of production as a major tour, are in smaller venues, and the artists aren’t demanding hundreds of thousands of dollars or more.
-What’s more, live music lovers are still packing these venues, likely because they know they can enjoy a great show at a half or a third of the price of the big concerts.
+These shows don’t have the same production level as a major tour, take place in smaller venues, and the artists aren’t charging hundreds of thousands of dollars or more.
+What’s more, live music lovers are still packing these venues, likely because they know they can enjoy a great show at half or a third of the price of the big concerts.

-No matter the size of the concert, the money from ticket sales all go to generally the same places.
+No matter the size of the concert, the money from ticket sales all goes to generally the same places.
 Independent concert promoters set the ticket prices based on several factors.
 After they estimate their costs, including the revenue they’d like to bring home, they put their budget.
 Can you relate?

 The size and popularity of the band will also determine their asking price.
 A larger band recognizes their income will need to be divided, so they often ask for more than a solo act.
 A band in high demand can also ask for more than an undiscovered band with a smaller following.

-The larger venues can be more challenging to book for an independent concert promoter, as many of the larger promotion companies snatch these venues up for the bigger tours, but they can be had if the promoter knows the right people.
+The larger venues can be more challenging to book for an independent concert promoter, as many larger promotion companies snatch these venues up for the more extensive tours.
+Still, they can have them if the promoter knows the right people.
 While the big arenas are costlier, they also hold more people, equalling more ticket sales.

 Venue costs go beyond the structure of the building.
-Promoters may have to source lights, sound, staging, and a production team if the venue doesn’t provide it all.
+You may have to source lights, sound, staging, and a production team if the venue doesn’t provide it all.
 Don’t forget parking attendants, security detail, and a clean-up crew.
 If all of these have to be brought in and aren’t part of the venue package, costs can quickly escalate.

 Marketing and Advertising

-Some platforms allow promoters to keep their booking fees but charge an initial set up cost and monthly license fee to use their software.
+Some platforms allow promoters to keep their booking fees but charge an initial setup cost and monthly license fee to use their software.
 Some charge per ticket sold, while others offer a flat monthly rate.

-The software automates the tasks promoters do every day and integrates the systems they use to perform those tasks into a consolidated platform.
-It keeps track of all of the details so promoters can spend more time doing what you love.
+A leading software can help you automate the concert cost breakdown tasks you do every day and integrate your systems to perform those tasks into a consolidated platform.
+It can keep track of all of the details so you can spend more time doing what you love.